-A lecture and laboratory course introducing the student to elementary structural organic chemistry as it relates to understanding biochemical reactions.
-The structure and function of protein, carbohydrates, lipids and nucleic acids are presented.
+A lecture and laboratory course introducing the student to elementary structural organic chemistry as it relates to understanding biochemical reactions. and function of protein, The structure carbohydrates, lipids and nucleic acids are presented.
 The major metabolic pathways are explored.
 The role of food nutrition in optimizing metabolism and energy production is discussed (meets six hours per week; four hours lecture and two hours laboratory).

-CHM 250 4 C/60 CH Organic Chemistry I
+CHM 250

-Prerequisite: CHM 145
+Organic Chemistry I

 First lecture course of a one-year sequence in organic chemistry designed for chemistry majors and for students planning to attend professional schools.
-Topics include introduction to the nomenclature of organic compounds, stereochemistry, reaction intermediates, spectroscopy, kinetics, and thermodynamics (meets four hours per week).
+Topics include introduction to the nomenclature of organic compounds, stereochemistry, intermediates, reaction spectroscopy, kinetics, and thermodynamics (meets four hours per week).